EssentialGG/UniversalCraft/README.md

 A full Java interop library that wraps Minecraft classes which allows you to write code for multiple versions at the same time.
 Built using ReplayMod's [Preprocessor](https://github.com/ReplayMod/preprocessor).

+It also features a "standalone" edition, which can run GUIs without Minecraft so long as they only depend on UniversalCraft and not Minecraft directly.
+This can allow for a faster development loop (no need to wait a minute for Minecraft to start), automated testing without having to bootstrap a full Minecraft environment, and even development of completely standalone applications using the same toolkit (e.g. [Elementa]) as one is already familiar with from Minecraft development.
+See the `standalone/example/` folder for a fully functional example.

 ## Dependency

 It's recommended that you include [Essential](link eventually) instead of adding it yourself.